wxifaras/building-agent/src/auth-nodejs-quickstart/README.md

 2. Open your browser to http://localhost:3001/api-docs
 3. Get an access token:
     *   Open the Next.js frontend at http://localhost:3000 (see `../auth-reactmsal-quickstart`)
     *   Sign in and click "Get Token & Copy"
-    *   Or get a token from https://jwt.ms
 4. Authenticate in Swagger:
     *   Click the **Authorize** button (green lock icon)
     *   Enter your token in the format: `Bearer <your-token>`